WordPress Website Maintenance

 This is not uncommon.
 As you add more plugins to your WordPress site, your site maintenance needs will also grow.

-The lack of good maintenance habits by website owners in keeping WordPress core software, plugins, and themes updated posts such a significant threat to online security, that at one point even Google started sending out reminder notifications to WordPress users to keep their sites updated … and Google doesn’t even own WordPress!
+The lack of good maintenance habits by website owners in keeping WordPress core software, plugins, and themes updated poses such a significant threat to online security that, at one point, even Google started sending out reminder notifications to WordPress users to keep their sites updated—and Google doesn’t even own WordPress!

-If you are a small business owner, you may think that WordPress maintenance doesn’t apply to you.
+If you are a small business owner, you may think that WordPress site maintenance doesn’t apply to you and that hackers and malicious users won’t look for your site or care about hacking your little website.

-As shown earlier, WordPress is the world’s leading CMS platform, used by millions of businesses and individual users worldwide.
+Because WordPress is the world’s leading CMS platform, used by millions of businesses and individual users worldwide, it is a leading target for hackers everywhere.

-Forget the commonly depicted lone individual sitting in a dark room wearing a hoodie scanning the web on their laptop for careless prey.
+Forget the commonly depicted lone hacker sitting in a dark room wearing a hoodie, scanning the web on their laptop for careless prey.

-Modern hacking today is done by sophisticated syndicates developing powerful new malicious bots and software that cast a wide net and automatically search the web to find sites with older software installations to exploit known security vulnerabilities and weaknesses … and wreak unimaginable havoc on those sites.
+Modern hacking today is done by sophisticated syndicates who regularly develop powerful new malicious bots and automated software designed to search the web.
+They look for sites with older software installations where they can exploit known security vulnerabilities and weaknesses and wreak unimaginable havoc.

 Hackers are even using sophisticated phishing scams and sending emails that impersonate the WordPress Security Team to try and get WordPress users to install malware on their sites via plugins.

-Hackers love a challenge.
-They love the opportunity of being able to brag to their peers about their skills and exploits.
+Because hackers love a challenge, they also love the opportunity to brag to their peers about their skills and exploits.

-Unless you are actively maintaining and monitoring your site, you may not be aware that these automated bots are currently trying to break into your WordPress site right now, at this very moment.
+Unless you are actively maintaining and monitoring your site, you may not be aware that these automated bots are trying to break into your WordPress site right now.

-While WordPress itself is a relatively secure platform, as more new plugins are developed to extend the functionality of the platform, adding new capabilities to your site via plugins increases the potential for vulnerabilities and create openings for hackers to exploit.
+While WordPress is a secure platform, as more new plugins are developed to extend its functionality and add new capabilities to your site, this increases the potential for vulnerabilities and creates new openings for hackers to exploit.

 Effective WordPress site maintenance involves using tools and performing security scans that help to keep your site protected 24/7 against malicious attacks.

-Thankfully, the WordPress community comprises of thousands of developers and users who are actively monitoring the software for bugs and reporting security issues and vulnerabilities in plugins, themes, and in the WordPress core software itself.
+Thankfully, the WordPress community comprises thousands of developers and users who actively monitor the software for bugs and report security issues and vulnerabilities in plugins, themes, and the WordPress core software itself.

-All of this effort, however, is no good to you, unless you are regularly keeping your WordPress installation software, plugins, and themes updated to protect your site from having these vulnerabilities be exploited by hackers.
+All of this effort, however, is useless unless you regularly update your WordPress installation software, plugins, and themes to protect your site from hackers exploiting these vulnerabilities.

-WordPress security is not the only area addressed by implementing a regular WordPress site maintenance routine.
+WordPress security is not the only area addressed by implementing a regular site maintenance routine.

-Some issues are easy and quick to fix, while others may require technical skills, knowledge, and experience to identify and resolve.
+As with all things, expect to run into occasional problems.
+Your site can encounter various issues if updates or software installations (or any number of other things) go wrong.
+Some issues may be easy to identify and quick to fix, while others may require more complex technical skills, knowledge, and experience to identify and resolve.

-See these tutorials if you need help troubleshooting and fixing problems on your WordPress site (or consult your WordPress developer): WordPress Troubleshooting
+If you need help troubleshooting and fixing problems on your WordPress site, see these tutorials: WordPress Troubleshooting

-Earlier we talked about static vs dynamic websites.
-The WordPress platform generates dynamic websites using PHP and a database.
+The WordPress platform generates dynamic websites using the PHP language and a database.

 But since WordPress stores all of your site’s data in a database, your site’s database also needs to be regularly backed up, sometimes on a daily or even hourly basis, as it includes all of your site’s content (i.e. all the information in your posts, pages, comments, categories, settings, etc.).

-This area is covered in more detail further below.
+We’ll cover this area in more detail further below.

-Last, but not least, you should keep in mind that MySQL databases can and often do fail
+Last but not least, remember that MySQL databases can and often do fail.

-WordPress sites occasionally experience database errors, which can affect your content and cause your site to become unreachable.
-(Source: WordPress Support Forums)
+This can affect your content and cause your site to become unreachable.

 Why Is WordPress Maintenance Important?
 Video Summary